SCE-Development/SCEPad/README.md

 </div>

 ## General Description
 The SCE Pad is a instructional tool used during our soldering workshop series.
-It is based on the [Yampad](https://github.com/mattdibi/yampad) open source project.

 ## Table of Contents
 - Project Objective